 Sexual Assault Forensic Exams

 It is helpful to preserve evidence in case you wish to pursue a criminal, civil, or university investigation.
 The main way evidence is collected is through a Sexual Assault Forensic Exam (SAFE).
-SAFE exams are an option for survivors of all genders.
 These exams are available on campus at University Health Services (UHS) in the Student Services Building for students, and off campus at Eloise House, a program of the SAFE Alliance.
-A SAFE is available with or with filing a report to law enforcement.
+A SAFE is available with or without filing a report to law enforcement.
 The exam can only occur within the first 120 hours (five days) after a sexual assault if a police report is filed, and 96 hours without a police report.
 The non-report option preserves the evidence for two years, during which time a Complainant can make the decision about whether to report the incident to law enforcement.
 The exam can include:

 For more information about SAFE exams, please visit University Health Services - SAFE Exams.